 As general guidelines, researchers should avoid producing outputs with small cell numbers (e.g., <5 or <10, or models with df<10), or where individuals are represented graphically in any way (for instance as outliers, as minima/maxima, or in residual plots).
 Researchers should also think about any previously released outputs, as cross-tabulating between outputs might be disclosive.
 The best way to make outputs easily checkable and releasable is to do complicated analysis on large numbers of people, and to explain exactly what each output refers to and its purpose.
-Easily understandable information contained in labels, titles, descriptions all make it easier (and faster) for output checks to be completed.
+Information contained in labels, titles, descriptions all make it easier to check for disclosure.